 The drawbacks are that the presets don’t cook optimally.
 Also, as mentioned by many users, the food tray gets dislodged when you toss food like french fries and stir-fried vegetables.
 Comparatively, it takes more time than Philips to cook food too.

 The food tray has small pieces of rubber beadings around the edges to hold itself in place.
 Often crumbs and bits of fried masala gets stuck around it which can be a hassle to clean.
 Of course, the thought of heating rubber in close contact with the food is also a bit disturbing.

 Otherwise, if you soak the basket in soapy water immediately after use for an hour, then scrub it with a soft sponge, that would be enough to clean the tray and food basket.
 Inalsa says the basket and tray are dishwasher safe.
 But cleaning in the dishwasher may cause the nonstick coating to flake in the long run.

 Just like Philips HL9252, Inalsa Nutrifry too consumes 1400 watts of power.
 Frying 500 gm of chicken takes about 30 minutes which results in 0.7 units of energy consumption, while 400 gm of fries takes about 0.35 units of electricity.
 If used on a daily basis, it would definitely bring a substantial increase in your electricity bill.

 Flaws That Could Have Been Better

 Yet another flaw is the design of the food try which fails to stay in place when tossing food.
-Something which Kent Hot Air Fry is able to manage, despite having similar design.
+Something that Kent Hot Air Fry is able to manage, despite having a similar design.
 Also, heating rubber beading with food doesn’t seem quite appealing either.